dazuma/toys/toys/docs/guide.md

 Sometimes a mixin will want to initialize some state before the tool executes.
 For example, the `:highline` mixin creates an instance of Highline during tool initialization.
 To do so, provide an `on_initialize` block in the mixin block.
-The initializer block is called within the context of the tool before it initializes, so it has access to the tool's built-in context and options.
+The initializer block is called within the context of the tool after arguments are parsed, so it has access to the tool's built-in context and options.

 If you provide extra arguments when you `include` a mixin, those are passed to the initializer block.